ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Containerization has become a cornerstone of modern software development, enabling developers to package applications and their…</blockquote>

 <h3>4.
-2. Setting Sail with Docker: Understanding Containers and Images - <a href="https://medium.com/@flaviuscdinu93/2-setting-sail-with-docker-understanding-containers-and-images-e3c3a30046f4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Streamline Your ECS Workflow: Easy Database Migrations with the runecs CLI Tool. - <a href="https://medium.com/@meap/streamline-your-ecs-workflow-easy-database-migrations-with-the-runecs-cli-tool-db5c393074b6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Flavius Dinu`**
+✍️ **posted by `Petr Reichl`**

-<blockquote>Docker images and Docker containers are the basic building blocks of Docker.
-Docker doesn’t make too much sense without them, so let’s…</blockquote>
+<blockquote>How to easily run one-off jobs in AWS ECS, such as database migrations.</blockquote>

 <h3>5.
 Building a Local Data Lake from scratch with MinIO, Iceberg, Spark, StarRocks, Mage, and Docker - <a href="https://medium.com/data-engineer-things/building-a-local-data-lake-from-scratch-with-minio-iceberg-spark-starrocks-mage-and-docker-c12436e6ff9d" target="_blank" rel="noopener noreferrer">link</a></h3>